-I have a degree in civil engineering – so as a natural transition – I work on calculating the realization of civil engineering works.
+Thierry graduated with a degree in civil engineering and soon thereafter began working with a company calculating civil engineering works.
 Specifically, the realization of underground projects.
-On top of this, I am a member of a professional committee that advises on hygiene, safety and working conditions of projects.
+He is also a member of a professional committee that advises on the hygiene, safety and working conditions of projects.

-Now that I have a realistic version of the model, I’d like to go and animate it.
-Give the viewer an even better understanding of how my construct will work.
+Now that he’s got a realistic version of the model, he’ll go and animate it, to give his collaborators an even better understanding of how the boring machine will work.

 Like the article?
 Spread the word by sharing